Miguel-Frazao/simple-self-connecting-reverse-shell/README.md

 # Simple self connecting reverse shell
 This is an example of a self connecting backdoor which provides a shell for the attacker

-This code is prepared for a Unix based OS.
-And the server.py is meant to be executed with python3.x
+This code is prepared for almost every Unix based OS.
+The server.py is meant to be executed with python3.x

 Usage:
 1. Just start the client.py program to see it trying to connect with the hacker.